jessymanuella/Team6/README.md

 To test, I added a test that tests for when Pacman is in a ghosts range, asserting the method result in true.
 Then I added another test where Pacman is out of ghosts range, resulting in false.

 ### attack

+This method first calls is_pacman_in_range(), and if it's true, then it returns the return value of the attack method in the Map class passing in the name of the ghost doing the attacking.
+Else, it returns false.

+To test this I set up a NoFrame object.
+I add pacman to a location and then I add two ghosts, one within attacking range and another outside of attacking range.
+Then I check to make sure that the first ghost can successfully attack and that the second ghost cannot make an attack.

 ## Map Class